My earliest memory of eating a PB&J is when I was about 5 years old.

 Is there anything NOT to love about this pie?
 I think not.
 Plus, it can be even further simplified by omitting the crust and making it a dip instead.

 - 1 sleeve Nabisco Original Graham Crackers* (or other vegan-friendly cracker/cookie // 1 sleeve yields ~1 cup + 2 Tbsp graham cracker crumbs)

-- 3 Tbsp melted vegan butter (we like Earth Balance or Miyoko's // or melted coconut oil
+- 3 Tbsp melted vegan butter (we like Earth Balance or Miyoko's // or melted coconut oil)

-- 1 pound (~3 cups) fresh or frozen strawberries (or sub another berry of choice // 1 pound yields ~3 cups)
+- 1 pound fresh or frozen strawberries (or sub another berry of choice // 1 pound yields ~3 cups)

-- 1 cup pitted dates (if they’re not sticky and moist, soak in warm water for 10 minutes, then drain)
+- 1 cup pitted dates (if they’re not sticky and moist, soak in warm water for 10 minutes then drain // pitted before measuring)

-- 1/3 cup + 1 Tbsp salted, natural creamy peanut butter
+- 1/2 cup salted, natural creamy peanut butter

-- Preheat oven to 350 degrees F and place a large mixing bowl in the freezer (for peanut butter mousse filling).
+- Preheat oven to 350 degrees F (176 C) and place a large mixing bowl in the freezer (for peanut butter mousse filling).

 - Add graham crackers to food processor and process until a fine meal is achieved.
 Then add melted butter or oil and mix to combine.
-Transfer to pie dish (or an 8x8 square glass dish // adjust number or size of dish if altering batch size) and press evenly into a crust (use plastic wrap to help get it flat if you’re having trouble.
-Bake for 10-12 minutes or until golden brown, then set aside to cool.
+Transfer to pie dish (or an 8×8 square glass dish // adjust number or size of dish if altering batch size) and press evenly into a crust (use plastic wrap to help get it flat if you’re having trouble).
+Bake for 10-12 minutes or until golden brown.
+Then set aside to cool.

-- Prepare compote in a saucepan by cooking strawberries and orange juice over medium heat until very bubbly, then reduce heat to low and continue simmering to thicken.
+- Prepare compote in a saucepan by cooking strawberries and orange juice (optional) over medium heat until very bubbly.
+Then reduce heat to low and continue simmering to thicken.
 Use a wooden spoon to smash the fruit.
-Turn off heat and add chia seeds and stir.
+Turn off heat, add chia seeds (optional), and stir.
 Chill in the fridge.